 Show All Answers

 On your petition or citation, it will list a court date and time.
-For Part I court your case will typically be set for any Thursday at 1 p.m, on the other hand Part II is typically the 3rd Thursday of the month at 8:30 a.m.
+For Part I court your case will typically be set for any Tuesday at 1 p.m, on the other hand Part II (Mount Pleasant) is typically the 3rd Thursday of the month at 8:30 a.m.
 Do not arrive late for court, you may be asked to come back another day.
 If you are unsure about your court date contact the Juvenile Court Clerk.

 Attire should not include: